How to remove Ukash Virus

 Special Removal Instructions for Ukash Virus

 If you have access to other account on infected PCs, you should scan whole PC with anti-malware programs, e.g. Spyhunter.
 This is by far simplest way to remove parasite.
 System restore would be an option too.
-However, if you can’t do this, these are several strategies.
+However, if you can’t do this, these are several other strategies.
 To determine which one you should use, do following:

 Depending on outcome, use following guides :